-- ✓ TRAN 6.1 Improve safety for all modes of travel - TRAN 6.2 Manage traffic congestion and improve high-priority intersections - TRAN 6.5 Improve aging and/or missing transportation infrastructure that serves Fort Collins
+- ✓TRAN 6.1 Improve safety for all modes of travel - TRAN 6.2 Manage traffic congestion and improve high-priority intersections - TRAN 6.5 Improve aging and/or missing transportation infrastructure that serves Fort Collins

-Offer 69.4: ENHANCEMENT: Prospect Road Improvements - Sharp Point Drive to I-25 Frontage Road
+Offer 69.4: ENHANCEMENT: Prospect Road Improvements - Sharp Point Drive to I 25 Frontage Road (Design and Right-of-Way)

-- Expected deliverables for this project include: completing the final design and right-of-way acquisitions in 2019 and completing construction by the end of 2020. - Future, ongoing operations and maintenance costs are estimated at \$16,000 per year and include: pavements, sidewalks, utilities, traffic signals, traffic signs and striping, snow clearing operations, and landscaping / urban design improvements. - Current levels of daily traffic volumes have triggered the need for the 4-lane improvements, and traffic volumes are expected to grow after the completion of the Prospect/I-25 interchange completion. - This project will address the lack of adequate bicycle and pedestrian facilities, specifically in the area of Summitview to I-25. - Four bridges have been built along this corridor with past projects.
+- Expected deliverables for this project include: completing the design, final construction estimate, right of way acquisitions, and coordination with CDOT. - Current levels of daily traffic volumes have triggered the need for the 4-lane improvements, and traffic volumes are expected to grow after the completion of the Prospect/I-25 interchange completion. - This project will address the lack of adequate bicycle and pedestrian facilities, specifically in the area of Summitview to I-25. - Four bridges have been built along this corridor with past projects.
 All four bridges are wide enough to accommodate the proposed 4-lane roadway section.

-- Funding this Offer will increase future ongoing expenses by an estimated annual amount of:
+Funding this Offer will increase future ongoing expenses by an estimated annual amount of: \$0

-This offer includes the planning, design, right of way, and construction funding for the project.
-If the offer is scaled, landscape and urban design items would be removed from the project.
+This offer includes the planning, design, right of way, and CDOT coordination funding for the project.
+If the offer is scaled, then the right-of-way purchases will be delayed.

-- TRAN 6.1 Improve safety for all modes of travel: This project will provide quality infrastructure for all modes of travel.
+- ✓TRAN 6.1 Improve safety for all modes of travel: This project will provide quality infrastructure for all modes of travel.
 Vehicular traffic warrants the need for the ultimate 4-lane improvements.
 Bicycle, pedestrian, and potential transit improvements will be provided in a context sensitive manner along this corridor. - TRAN 6.2 Manage traffic congestion and improve high-priority intersections: Traffic can routinely back up Prospect in peak travel times.
-The project will resolve this issue by: addressing intersection improvements between Sharp Point and the I-25 frontage road, adding or extending turn lanes where applicable, and capacity along the corridor.
+The project will resolve this issue by: addressing intersection improvements between Sharp Point and the I-25 frontage road, adding or extending turn lanes where applicable, and capacity along the corridor. - TRAN 6.5 Improve aging and/or missing transportation infrastructure that serves Fort Collins: This project is a high-priority transportation project for the City's prioritized Capital Improvement Plan.
+This project will address the lack of transportation infrastructure for approximately 1.5 miles of the Prospect corridor.

-Offer 69.4: ENHANCEMENT: Prospect Road Improvements - Sharp Point Drive to I-25 Frontage Road
+Offer 69.4: ENHANCEMENT: Prospect Road Improvements - Sharp Point Drive to I 25 Frontage Road (Design and Right-of-Way)